Connect with us

 There are lots of us who are Christians in a very similar way.
 We have trusted in Jesus for our salvation; acknowledging He paid the price for our sin on the cross.
 We recognize He is God.
 We accept the essential orthodox teachings of classic Christianity.
 But if you asked us why we believe these things to be true, many of us would have little to offer.
 We just happened to guess the right “channel”.
 We’re accidental Christians.
 We happen to hold to the truth of Christianity in the same way you guessed the right channel for the weather report.

-Troy Murphy and Green Bay Community Church understand this.
-That’s why so many of them turned out for a conference that helped them move from accidental Christianity to evidential Christianity.
+Now is the time for believers to move from accidental Christianity to evidential Christianity.
 As Christians, we happen to possess the truth.
 We don’t have to be accidental Christians.
 It’s time to prepare ourselves so we can demonstrate our faith is well placed, reasonable and evidential.

 For more information about the nature of Biblical faith and a strategy for communicating the truth of Christianity, please read Forensic Faith: A Homicide Detective Makes the Case for a More Reasonable, Evidential Christian Faith.
 This book teaches readers four reasonable, evidential characteristics of Christianity and provides a strategy for sharing Christianity with others.
 The book is accompanied by an eight-session Forensic Faith DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.